renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

     ```
     /review auto_approve
     ```
-    PR-Action will automatically approve the PR, and add a comment with the approval.
+    PR-Insight will automatically approve the PR, and add a comment with the approval.

     You can also enable auto-approval only if the PR meets certain requirements, such as that the `estimated_review_effort` label is equal or below a certain threshold, by adjusting the flag: